Typical lead time for BTO SKU fulfilment is 6-8 weeks. Please contact Inforce computing at

 Please check on the exact product SKU for the pre-loaded software, available memory and accompanying accessories such as acrylics, power adapters, and cables.
 The Inforce 6301 Micro SOM requires a carrier board (like all SOMs do) to power up and connect to peripheral devices and gain access to the extensive set of I/Os that are available on the Micro SOM.
 Inforce’s Snapdragon processor-based Micro SOMs are all cross-compatible (pin, connector, and form factor) with a single reference carrier board design.

-We offer a full development kit, which includes the carrier board along with a few accessories such as an acrylic case, power adapter, sensor module, and micro USB cable.
+We offer a full Reference Design, which includes the carrier board along with a few accessories such as an acrylic case, power adapter, sensor module, and micro USB cable.
 Once you register the product with us online, you would get dedicated support from Inforce.

 The board ships to most places worldwide and relevant shipping and local tax charges may apply.
 Please contact firstname.lastname@example.org for pricing details or any additional questions that you may have before buying an Inforce 6301.